Record 2.5m off work with long-term sickness as unemployment rises again

 But the pay gap between public and private sector is narrowing.

-The ONS said average regular pay growth for the private sector stood at 7% in the three months to March and 5.6% for public sector workers – with the latter being the largest since August to October 2003.
+The ONS said average regular pay growth for the private sector stood at 7 per cent in the three months to March and 5.6 per cent for public sector workers – with the latter being the largest since August to October 2003.

 The figures showed the number of unemployed Britons rose by 60,000 to 1.3 million in the three months to March, while those in employment also lifted – by 182,000 to 33 million.